-Based on our current findings, it can be concluded that the proposed PPP is strategically, economically, commercially and financially viable, besides providing VfM to CCD.
+Based on our current findings, it can be concluded that the proposed PPP is strategically, economically, commercially and financially viable, besides providing VfM to MMMC.
 The proposed Project meets all the requirements set out in local laws and regulations and, in particular, the PPP law.

-Strategic case We observe strong demand for the Project's service, both from the perspective of end users as well as casual labor/ workers/ other staff.
+Strategic case We observe strong demand for the Project's service, both from the perspective of end users as well as casual labor/ workers/other staff.
 We confirm that the Project is strategically aligned with various national development plans of Tanzania and will help in improving the economic conditions, environmental conditions and will contribute to social welfare.
 While there are risks associated with the Project, once the Project is implemented, the upgraded SWM value chain would provide improved quality and coverage of SWM services, safe and hygienic services and local employment opportunities, among other benefits.
-Economic coco The Project results in an economic rate of return (ERR) of 38.2% and an economic NPV of TZS 14,192 million.
-Even in the worst scenario (Project capital cost increases by 20%), the Project results in an ERR of 34.2% and an ENPV of TZS 13,436 million over 15 years.
+Economic case The Project results in an ERR of 51.5% and an economic NPV of TZS 3,155 million.
+Even in the worst scenario (Project capital cost increases by 20%), the Project results in an ERR of 44.6% and an ENPV of TZS 3,022 million over 15 years.
 We conclude the Project is unequivocally economically viable.
-Economic case Though we have given the option of the ProjectCo being deployed for either only collection and transportation or only landfill components of the SWM value chain, however, we propose an integrated model wherein the ProjectCo looks after collection, transportation and disposal at the landfill site.
+Though we have given the option of ProjectCo being deployed for either only collection and transportation or only landfill components of the SWM value chain, however, we propose an integrated model wherein the ProjectCo looks after collection, transportation and disposal at the landfill site.
 Commercial case We recommend a DBFOMT model with an agreement period of 15 years.
 Based on the PPP structure, the various risks involved in the Project have been allocated to each contract party.
-Under this case, the roles and responsibilities of both CCD and the ProjectCo under the proposed PPP Project have been analyzed.
+Under this case, the roles and responsibilities of both MMMC and the ProjectCo under the proposed PPP Project have been analyzed.

-Our recommended payment mechanism clearly points to the ProjectCo collecting the fees and sharing 5% of the revenue with CCD, as this ensures the incentive structures are set right.
+Our recommended payment mechanism clearly points to the ProjectCo collecting the fees and sharing 5% of the revenue with MMMC, as this ensures the incentive structures are set right.
 This section also covers the details of the procurement procedure and its accountancy treatment.